bishab/bishabpokharel.github.io/_projects/1_project.markdown

     Some images of the features related to Hospital Appointment Booking and User Profile.
 </div>

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal it's glory in the next row of images.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">